Frequently Asked Questions.

 How long are lessons?

-Lessons are typically 30, 45, or 60 minutes, depending on the student’s age, experience, and preference.
+Lessons are typically 30, 45, or 60 minutes, depending on the student’s age, experience level, and goals.

 How often do lessons take place?